 - Washington D.C.

-- Vermont (has a mandate but no financial penalty)
+- Vermont (mandate exists, but no fine)

 Beyond Penalties: The Broader Financial Impact